 Shopping in Hornsey is a dream for homeowners, particularly those with renovation projects and a taste for the items of yesteryear.
 There are several antique and bric-a-brac shops, the largest of which, Palace Antiques, comes with a wealth of local history having been owned by the same family since the 1950s.
 Little Treasures is another, smaller offering and Mishka sells vintage clothing from the Victorian era to the 1980s.

-There are also numerous spots to help with home renovations including upholsterer John Lawler and Muswell Hill Joinery and Garden Transformations.
+There are also numerous spots to help with home renovations including upholsterer John Lawler, Muswell Hill Joinery and Garden Transformations.
 Bloomers Florist on the high street is the go to spot for bouquets, but also now includes a cafe.

 Eating and drinking

 There is a sense in the air that Hornsey is up-and-coming and the mixture of businesses on and around the High Street supports this.

 Italica is a delicatessen and café popular with local parents for post-school run coffee, Olive is best for Middle-Eastern inspired café lunches, and Le Bistro offers French dining, while Tomo’s, is a family run pizzeria.
 New bakery Ultimate Bakers offers freshly baked bread and pastries.
 Away from the High Street the Teapot Café on Tottenham Lane is a cosy spot for healthy juices and coffee and The Harvest is a natural food store.

 The Railway Tavern is a top local choice for drinks, while another Victorian favourite is the Three Compasses up the road.